-- 1. Owners and operators of turbine engine-powered aircraft verify the aromatics concentration of jet fuel supplied to their aircraft is within the limits specified in the aircraft's operating limitations, and that jet fuel has been tested for aromatics concentration in accordance with the following: - a.
+- 1. Owners and operators of turbine engine-powered aircraft advise fuel suppliers that operators may only use jet fuel that has been tested for aromatics concentration in accordance with one of the following methods: - a.
 ASTM D1319 with a dye from lot number lower than 3000000975, or - b.
 ASTM D6379, or - c.
-ASTM D5186, but only if the TC holder has approved use of that method, and the aromatic concentration complies with the specified limit in the operating limitations. - 2.
-Owners and operators of turbine engine-powered aircraft verify the net heat of combustion of jet fuel supplied to their aircraft is within the limits specified in the aircraft's operating limitations, and it has been determined using one of the following methods: - a.
-ASTM D3338, or - b.
-ASTM D4529, or - c.
-ASTM D4809. - 3.
-Owners and operators of turbine engine-powered aircraft advise fuel suppliers that operators cannot use jet fuel that has not been tested for aromatics concentration in accordance with one of the following methods: - a.
-ASTM D1319 with a dye from lot number lower than 3000000975, or - b.
-ASTM D6379, or - c.
-ASTM 5186, but only if the TC holder has approved use of that method, and the aromatic concentration complies with the specified limit in the operating limitations. - 4.
-Owners and operators of turbine engine-powered aircraft advise fuel suppliers that operators cannot use jet fuel that has not had the net heat of combustion determined using one of the following methods: - a.
+ASTM 5186, but only if the TC holder has approved the use of that method, and the aromatic concentration complies with the specified limit in the operating limitations. - 2.
+Owners and operators of turbine engine-powered aircraft advise fuel suppliers that operators may only use jet fuel that has had the net heat of combustion determined using one of the following methods: - a.
 ASTM D3338, or - b.
 ASTM D4529, or - c.
 ASTM D4809.